mickrz/Selected_Projects/README.md

 ## [A* Algorithm (Data Structures & Algorithms Nanodegree)](https://github.com/mickrz/Data_Structures_And_Algorithms/blob/master/Project4/Astar.py)

 The implementation for A* algorithm was required for the final project in this nanodegree.
 This was one of the many fun ones to do.
-Conceptually, it is easy to understand since it combines the Djikstra and Greedy Best-frist-Search.
-My implementation is problably a little different than is typically done as I used recursion.
+Conceptually, it is easy to understand since it combines the Djikstra and Greedy Best-First-Search.
+My implementation is probably a little different than is typically done as I used recursion.
 It seemed appropriate and I reinforced many of the concepts learned in the program.

 ---